-103101 Ul cuito
+First Semester Credits

-MUSI 1182 Piano Class II OR
+1182 Piano Class I

 MUAP 1169 Piano 1

-RTVB 2430 Film and Video Editing 4
+RTVB 2430 Film and Vide eo Editing 4

-MUSC 2345 Synthesis II
+MUSC 2345 Synthesis II 3

-MUSC 2433 Scoring for Video and Film 4
+MUSC 2433 Scoring for Vi deo and Film 4

-Semester Total 12
+nester Total 12

-Program Total 12
+Pro gram Total 12

 The Broadcast Technology program is designed to prepare students for directing, producing, production crew and talent positions in the radio and television industries.
-Studentswho complete this program are qualified to work as one or more of the following: camera operator, sound mixer, lighting technician, non-linear and tape-to-tape editor, news anchor, field reporter, or technical director.
+Students who complete this program are qualified to work as one or more of the following: camera operators, sound mixers, lighting technicians, non-linear and tape-to-tape editors, news anchors, field reporters, or technical directors.

-The capstone course for the AAS in Broadcast Technology is RTVB 2486, Internship-Radio and Television Broadcasting For more information, call 713-718-6725 or e-mail marcelo.gonzalez@hccs.edu.
+For more information call 713.718.6725 or e-mail marcelo.gonzalez@hccs.edu.